AmazingAmpharos/OoT-Randomizer/README.md

 This flag changes the behavior of Gossip Stones to give hints to players.
 The hints will be distributed as such:

--If the required number of trials is 1-3, a hint will be added for each trial that must be done.
+* If the required number of trials is 1-3, a hint will be added for each trial that must be done.
 If the required number of trials is 4 or 5, a hint will be added for each trial that can be skipped.
--Hints will be added for every one of the "always" locations that is allowed to have a random possibly valuable item under the current settings.
+* Hints will be added for every one of the "always" locations that is allowed to have a random possibly valuable item under the current settings.
 These hints will tell the player what item is at each of these locations.
 These locations are the rewards for 30, 40, and 50 Gold Skulltulla Tokens, the item obtained from
 Biggoron by showing the Claim Check, the item obtained from the Big Poe vendor, both the song and the item slots at the Ocarina of Time, and the item obtained from showing the Mask of Truth at the Deku Theater.
--Some hints will be given for items at a randomly selected number of other locations that are generally somewhat inconvenient to check.
+* Some hints will be given for items at a randomly selected number of other locations that are generally somewhat inconvenient to check.
 The total number of these hints will be either 11 or 12 minus the number of always hints placed.
--3 or 4 hints will be given naming a specific non-dungeon specific item that can be found in a randomly chosen dungeon.
+* 3 or 4 hints will be given naming a specific non-dungeon specific item that can be found in a randomly chosen dungeon.
--1 to 4 hints will be given naming a specific item found in a specific overworld region.
+* 1 to 4 hints will be given naming a specific item found in a specific overworld region.
 Which part of this range is used is determined in part by how many trial hints are given.
--4 to 6 hints will be given naming what region specific progression items other than Gold Skulltulla Tokens can be found.
+* 4 to 6 hints will be given naming what region specific progression items other than Gold Skulltulla Tokens can be found.
--3 or 4 hints will be given naming specific regions that are "on the way of the hero" and thus contain at least one required progression item.
+* 3 or 4 hints will be given naming specific regions that are "on the way of the hero" and thus contain at least one required progression item.
--All remaining hints (33 total unique Gossip Stones exist) will be filled with non-information junk hints.
+* All remaining hints (33 total unique Gossip Stones exist) will be filled with non-information junk hints.

 This setting allows the player to specify which item is required to interact with the Gossip Stones.
 The Stone of Agony is the default option as it gives a fairly purposeless vanilla item a use and allows both kid and adult to interact with the Gossip Stones.
 The default Mask of Truth can be used, but this has